burhan333/burhan333/README.md

 ### Computer Science Graduate and MERN Stack Developer

-- 🔭 I’m currently working on React & Node
+- 🔭 I’m currently working on React JS & Node JS
 - 🌱 I’m always learning new things related to Web Development
 - 👨‍💻 Some of my public projects are available at https://burhan-ali.web.app/
 - 👯 I’m looking to collaborate on any project related to MERN